ganeshpishey/Customer-Support-Agent-Rag/README.md

 ## Golden-set evaluation protocol

 The repository includes the completed 200-row golden set used for the reported results.
-The following steps reproduce the evaluation process from scratch:
+The following steps describe how to reproduce the evaluation process from scratch:

 1. Generate candidate predictions and a stratified annotation file: